ilammy/sash/doc/lexical.md

 from visual ambiguity.
 However, normalization does not eliminate them completely (e.g., `foo` and `foо` are still different).

+> **TODO:** emit a warning when an identifier uses different scripts, then you
+> could say: '...still different, though you will be warned when such occurs'.

 In order to support NFKC normalization character sets of identifiers are not exactly equal to unions of general categories described above.
-Several characters are excluded from them to make the character sets closed over NFKC.
+Several characters are excluded from allowed sets to make them closed over NFKC.
 That is, to ensure that if a character sequence is an identifier of a certain kind then its normalized form is also a valid identifier of the same kind.